ClojureBridge/drawing/curriculum/create-something.md

 When Clara ran this code, hey, she saw the snowflake was faliing down.

-## Step 3. make the nowflake keeps falling down from top to bottom
+## Step 3.
+Snowflake keeps falling down from top to bottom

 Clara got a nice Quil app.
-But, once the snowfake went down beyond the bottom line, that's it.
-Just a blue background stayed there.
+But, once snowfake goes down beyond the bottom line, that's it.
+Just a blue background stays there.
 So, she wanted it to repeat again and again.
-In another word, if the snowfake reaches the bottom, it should come back to the top.
+In another word, if snowfake reaches the bottom, it should come back to the top.
-Then, it falls down again.
+Then, it can fall down.

 In terms of programming, what does that mean?
 If the `state`(y parameter) is greater than the hight of the image, `state` will be back to 0.
-Otherwise, the `state` will be incremented by one.
+Otherwise, the `state` will be increased by one.

 OK, Clara learned `if`, which is used for flow control at ClojureBridge workshop, [Flow Control](https://github.com/ClojureBridge/curriculum/blob/master/outline/flow_control.md).
-So, she used `if` to make it back to the top.
+So, she used `if` to realize that feature.

-At this momment, the `practice.clj` looks like this:
+At this momment, the code looks like this:

 ```clojure
 (ns drawing.practice